varun-s20/csv-to-json/README.md

 3. Set the URL to `http://localhost:3000/api/user/upload-data` (or replace `localhost:3000` with your host/port).
 4. You don't need to attach a file for the current implementation, therefore keep the body empty (the server reads the CSV from disk via `src/utils/csvParse.js`).
 5. Click `Send`.
 You should get a JSON response with uploaded data or errors.

-## Troubleshooting

-- "Error connecting to the database": verify your `.env` values and that PostgreSQL is running and reachable from your machine.
-- If the server starts but the CSV processing fails: check `src/utils/csvParse.js` to ensure it points to the correct CSV path and that the CSV is valid.
-- If you see JSON/parse errors, inspect the CSV header names — this project expects nested header names like `name.firstName`, `address.line1`, etc. Adjust headers or parsing logic accordingly.